sapcc/limes/docs/users/api-v1-specification.md

 Furthermore, if quota bursting is available on this cluster, the `burst_usage` field contains `sum(max(0, usage - quota))` over all projects in this domain.

+If any project in the domain reports a `physical_usage`, then the domain will report the aggregated `physical_usage` over all projects.
+If the `physical_usage` is not present in the output, it shall be assumed to be equal to `usage`.

 In contrast to project data, `scraped_at` is replaced by `min_scraped_at` and `max_scraped_at`, which aggregate over the `scraped_at` timestamps of all project data for that service and domain.